 We all know the old joke about the best way to prevent clothes from shrinking is to push yourself away from the dinner table.
-But it isn't always our eating habits that cause clothes to shrink and change sizes.
+But it isn't always our eating or laundry habits that cause clothes to shrink and change sizes.
 How the fabric was manufactured may make shrinkage inevitable.

 What Causes Clothes to Shrink?